 After having two years out of the Paul Mitchell Artistic team to complete my business courses, I really couldn’t wait to get back into the team and start doing some show work again.
 I have completed my Paul Mitchell Prev-you training which is where we get assessed on colour and cutting techniques and styling looks which we will then be educating in the shows.

-I enjoy learning new skills and have learnt how to do Hot towel wet shaves which is another service I am now offering my male guests.
+I enjoy learning new skills and have learned how to do Hot towel wet shaves which is another service I am now offering my male guests.

-October 2015, I started volunteering at St Wilfred’s Hospice cutting and styling hair for patents and their family’s.
+In October 2015, I started volunteering at St Wilfred’s Hospice cutting and styling hair for patients and their family’s.
 I really enjoy giving back to my local community.

 IN 2016 I won the salon designer of the year, and then again in 2017.

-I have recently completed a course at the London school of barbering to upgrade my shaving skills and gain an NVQ level 3 in Shaving.3
+I have recently completed a course at the London School of barbering to upgrade my shaving skills and gain an NVQ level 3 in Shaving.

 In the future I would be interested in having or running my own branch within Experience Hair design, I would also like to get into more Media work with Paul Mitchell doing photo shoots for magazines.

-I currently live in Eastbourne a short walk from the salon with my Husband Tony and our dog Ernie.
+I currently live in Eastbourne a short walk from the salon with my dog Ernie.